svoboda-rabstvo/www.repometric.com/INFO.md

 ### Jekyll
 > [Completely bypass Jekyll processing](https://github.com/blog/572-bypassing-jekyll-on-github-pages) for GitHub pages with `.nojekyll` file.
 ### Cloudflare
-> `https` not available for custom domains at GithubPages, [moving DNS to Cloudflare](https://hackernoon.com/set-up-ssl-on-github-pages-with-custom-domains-for-free-a576bdf51bc) solved it.
+> `https` not available for custom domains at GitHub Pages, [moving DNS to Cloudflare](https://hackernoon.com/set-up-ssl-on-github-pages-with-custom-domains-for-free-a576bdf51bc) solved it
 ; in addition it allows to minify and compress traffic, cache it, provides CDN and many many more.

 ## Extra